Might and Magic: Gameplay

-The majority of the gameplay takes place in a medieval fantasy setting, while later sections of the games are often based on science fiction tropes, the transition often serving as a plot twist.
+The majority of the gameplay takes place in medieval fantasy settings, while later sections of the games are often based on science fiction tropes, the transition often serving as a plot twist.
 The player controls a party of player characters, which can consist of members of various character classes.
 The game world is presented to the player in first person perspective.
 In the earlier games the interface is very similar to that of Bard's Tale, but from Might and Magic VI: The Mandate of Heaven onward, the interface features a three-dimensional environment.
 Combat is turn-based, though the later games allowed the player to choose to conduct combat in real time.

 The game worlds in all of the Might and Magic games are quite large, and a player can expect each game to provide several dozen hours of gameplay.
 It is usually quite combat-intensive and often involves large groups of enemy creatures.
 Monsters and situations encountered throughout the series tend to be well-known fantasy staples such as giant rats, werewolf curses, dragon flights and zombie hordes, rather than original creations.
 Isles of Terra and the Xeen games featured a more distinct environment, blending fantasy and science fiction elements in a unique way.

 The Might and Magic games have some replay value as the player can choose their party composition, develop different skills, choose sides, do quests in a different order, hunt for hidden secrets and easter eggs, and/or change difficulty level.